Atharwa-Kulkarni/Sparsh/README.md

-# Yaari
+# Sparsh Quilts and More

-Welcome to Yaari E-Commerce, an online shopping platform!
+Welcome to Sparsh Quilts and More E-Commerce, an online shopping platform!

 ## Overview

-Yaari E-Commerce is an online marketplace that offers a wide range of products for customers to browse, purchase, and track their orders.
+Sparsh Quilts and More E-Commerce is an online marketplace that offers a wide range of products for customers to browse, purchase, and track their orders.
 It provides a user-friendly interface for both buyers and sellers, making it easy to showcase products and facilitate secure transactions.

 ## Features